 Not all of the best travel movies are about personal fulfillment and adventure.
 Up in the Air follows George Clooney’s character as a corporate downsizing expert.
 He spends his days living as efficiently as possible, raking up those sweet-sweet airline reward miles.

 But even for life as cold as a downsizing expert, travel finds a way to pry open your heart, and Up in the Air finds a quirky and funny way to show off how even corporate travel can lead to incredible experiences.

 You can watch Up in the Air here.

 While not “technically” a travel movie.
 Romancing the Stone does explore the beauty of Columbia, including one of our favorite cities, Cartagena.
 It follows romance author Joan Wilder (Kathleen Turner) through an adventure that could be straight out of one of her romance novels.
 She teams with soldier-of-fortune Jack T. Colton (Michael Douglas) on a wacky and wild adventure that will leave you begging for more.

 Did someone say “road trip?”
 Planes, Trains, and Automobiles is the ultimate “bad travel partner” movie.
 The chemistry between legendary actors John Candy and Steve Martin is amazing.
 And every moment of this business travel movie will have you laughing off your chair.
 “Those aren’t pillows!”

 I’ll make sure to add to this list as more inspiring movies to watch are released.
-Check back, or share in the comments your picks for the best travel movies!
+Check back, or share your picks for the best travel movies in the comments!